 - Of course, taking over a unit for as short a period as you could didn't really do that much good...except against Devastators, which could be ordered to self-destruct.

 - This is a major component to Z where you have to capture territory to gain additional factories to create your robots.
-Slightly annoying as the clock doesn't reset when the territory has been captured; meaning that tank that heavy tank that took 5 mins to build and was just about to be completed before you lost the territory is now in the enemies hands.
-You can use this against them too, setting the factory to build the weakness units just before losing it.
+Slightly annoying as the clock doesn't reset when the territory has been captured; meaning that heavy tank that took 5 mins to build and was just about to be completed before you lost the territory is now in the enemy's hands.
+You can use this against them too, setting the factory to build the weakest unit just before losing it.
 Probably justified as they're robots, all they need is slightly different programming to switch sides.

 - It's possible to do this in Warcraft II according to technical mechanics, but it's not a situation that ever occurs during campaign mode.
 In custom scenarios, it's possible to confuse the game's soundbytes by abusing the mechanics, resulting in the Command & Conquer situation where human footman would start grunting like orcs.

 - The expansion for Warcraft II, however, had such scenarios in each campaign (Alliance and Horde).

 - In Warcraft III, the Undead Banshee unit can possess a single enemy unit, sacrificing itself to give you control of it.
 The Death Knight hero can temporarily raise up to 6 dead units regardless of former allegiance to fight for him, although without any special abilities or spells that the unit might normally have.

 - It should be stated that in the campaign, although normally possessing a builder with a Banshee locks out their building capabilities, the High Elf worker which appears in the same Campaign mission where the Banshees are introduced does not, meaning you can then begin constructing their structures and, therefore, units.
 In freeplay matches online or versus computers, there is no such restriction.